3 CSS

 The table below contains a few of the CSS selectors you may find useful when web scraping.

-For example, here is the example from the first line:
+For example, here is the example from the first line, where we select all h3 elements:

 countries |> html_elements("h3") |> html_text2()